rohit12crj/Study-Notes/AWS/VPC/notes.md

 - Share subnets with other AWS accounts within the same AWS Organization using AWS Resource Access Manager (RAM).
 - Owner VPC account manages the VPC; participant accounts deploy resources into shared subnets.
 - Reduces number of VPCs needed; centralized networking.
+- Transit Gtaway can also be shared

+---

+✅ DHCP Option Set
+- used to give out IPs from ip pool

 ---